86th Street station (IRT Broadway–Seventh Avenue Line): Station layout

 Like other local stations, 86th Street has four tracks and two side platforms.
-The 1 train stops here at all times, and the 2 train stops here during late nights.
-The two express tracks are used by the 2 train during daytime hours and the 3 train at all times.
-The platforms were originally 200 ft long, as at other local stations on the original IRT, but as a result of the 1958–1959 platform extension, became 520 ft long.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 train during daytime hours and the 3 train at all times.
+The station is between 96th Street to the north and 79th Street to the south.
+The platforms were originally 200 ft long, like at other local stations on the original IRT, but as a result of the 1958–1959 platform extension, became 520 ft long.

 Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns spaced every 15 ft, while the platform extensions contain I-beam columns.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 This station retains original mosaic and terracotta wall reliefs, consisting of purple characters surrounded by yellow and blue tiles.
 The tiled pilasters on the side walls are interrupted by tiled rectangles, as well as motifs of little squares and semicircles.
 The decorations also include cornucopia designs with the number "86".
 There are also a few "Men" and "Women" relief signs for now-defunct restrooms.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Alfred Boote Company and faience contractor Rookwood Pottery Company.
 The ceilings of the original platforms and fare control areas contain plaster molding.
 At the northern part of the station, where the platforms have been extended, the walls have cream-colored tiles with a pink trim line and black "86th ST" written on them at regular intervals.

 The 86th Street station has artwork installed in 1989 entitled Westside Views by Nitza Tufiño.
 The artists are students of Manhattan Community Board 7 and the Grosvernor House.
 Scenes include the 72nd Street station, medians on Broadway, New York City Fire Department, children at play, Ida Straus memorial in Straus Park, boats at the 79th Street Boat Basin, Buddhist vendors on Church Street, and a New York City Bus.
 The station also has a poem entitled West Side Views by student Pedro Pieti.
 Westside Views is one of two works Tufiño made for MTA Arts & Design; the other, Neo-Boriken – a solo effort – can be found at 103rd Street on the IRT Lexington Avenue Line.